 Millennials have been blamed for everything from the death of the nine-to-five work week to the decline of the diamond industry.
-Delve beyond the facile headlines with three exuberant and incisive millennial authors as they share insights into the complexities and challenges of their generation.
+Delve beyond the facile headlines with three exuberant and incisive millennial writers as they share insights into the complexities and challenges of their generation.
 They give their takes on work, home, the economy, bodies and art.
-Featuring Caoilinn Hughes (Orchid and the Wasp), Ling Ma (Severance) and Fiona Wright (The World Was Whole) in conversation with Lifted Brow and Brow Books publisher Sam Cooney.
+Featuring poet, educator and researcher Evelyn Araluen, Caoilinn Hughes (Orchid and the Wasp) and Fiona Wright (The World Was Whole) in conversation with Lifted Brow and Brow Books publisher Sam Cooney.

 Supported by Culture Ireland and the Consulate General of Ireland, Sydney.

 Caoilinn Hughes is an Irish writer whose poetry collection Gathering Evidence won the Irish Times Shine/Strong Award.
 She has received fellowships from the Bogliasco Foundation, Art Omi, La Napoule Foundation and Siena Art Institute, as well as a Literature Bursary Award from the Arts Council of Ireland and the Ireland Funds Monaco Award.
 Her work has appeared in Granta, POETRY, Tin House, BBC Radio 3 and elsewhere.
 She holds a PhD in English Literature from Victoria University of Wellington, New Zealand.
 Pulitzer Prize-winning author Anthony Doerr calls Hughes’ debut novel Orchid & the Wasp, “a gorgeous novel told in an onrush of wit and ferocity [... which] will rattle your most basic assumptions about money, ambition, and the nature of love.
 Caoilinn Hughes is a massive talent.”